Childwall Abbey School is delighted to announce that we have been awarded the ‘Liverpool Counts’ silver quality mark.

 We are also aiming to achieve the gold quality mark starting with the new school term in September.

-Each term the whole school has a special numeracy focus.
-We think about this in all our subjects.
-The three themes have been chosen because they are very relevant to our everyday lives.
+There are four Numeracy life skills we have decided to focus on.
+We think about these in all our subjects.
+The four life skills have been chosen because they are very relevant to our everyday lives.

 Every Thursday morning a 30 minute session at the start of the day gives an opportunity for form groups to enjoy some fun numeracy activities together.

 On Monday mornings the whole school is set an interesting ‘Maths Challenge’.
 This can take many forms, such as Sodoku, problem solving and estimation.
 Pupils are encouraged to just “have a go” and enjoy trying to find the answer.
 Rewards are given for effort as well as for success.